DPDK/dpdk/doc/guides/sample_app_ug/server_node_efd.rst

     }

-The second process, the back-end node, receives the packets from the shared ring with the distributor and send them out, if they belong to the node.
+The second process, the back-end node, receives the packets from the shared ring with the server and send them out, if they belong to the node.

-At initialization, it attaches to the distributor process memory, to have access to the shared ring, parameters and statistics.
+At initialization, it attaches to the server process memory, to have access to the shared ring, parameters and statistics.

 .. code-block:: c